Travel Ideas & Inspiration

 For a visit unlike anything else, visit the Faelschermuseum: Museum of Art Fakes.
 Learn the history of art forgery through stories of deception and intrigue in the world’s only art forgery museum.

-This Austrian museum includes genuine works from notorious art forgers throughout history.
-You’ll learn lesser-known facts about art and crime, making it one of the more unique experiences to add to your Vienna itinerary.
+You’ll learn lesser-known facts about crime in art, making it one of the more unique experiences to add to your Vienna itinerary.

-How to visit the Faelschermuseum (Museum of Art Fakes)?
+How to visit the Faelschermuseum (Museum of Art Fakes)

 Where is the Faelschermuseum?